A Distance-based Paraconsistent Semantics for DL-Lite: Introduction

 The main innovations and contributions of this paper can be summarized as follows.
-We introduce distances on \emph{types} of $\DL$ KBs, which avoids the problem of domain infiniteness and model infiniteness in defining the distance in terms of models of KBs.
-Based on the new distance on types, we develop a way of measuring types that are closest to a TBox and the notion of \emph{minimal model types} is introduced.
+We introduce distance functions on \emph{types} of DL-Lite$^{\mathcal{N}}_{bool}$ KBs, which avoids the problem of domain infiniteness and model infiniteness in defining the distance function in terms of models of KBs.
+We choose DL-Lite$^{\mathcal{N}}_{bool}$ \cite{Artale2009}, one of the most expressive members of the DL-Lite family, and define distance-based semantics for DL-Lite$^{\mathcal{N}}_{bool}$ in a way analogous to the model-based approaches in propositional logic.
+Although our approach is based on DL-Lite$^{\mathcal{N}}_{bool}$, we argue that our technique can easily be adapted to other DLs.
+Based on the new distance function on types, we develop a way of measuring types that are closest to a TBox and the notion of \emph{minimal model types} is introduced.
 This notion is also extended to \emph{minimal model features} for KBs.
-We propose a distance-based semantics for $\DL$ so that useful information can still be inferred when a KB is inconsistent.
+We propose a distance-based semantics for DL-Lite$^{\mathcal{N}}_{bool}$ so that useful information can still be inferred when a KB is inconsistent.
 This is accomplished by introducing a novel entailment relation (i.e. distance-based entailment) between a KB and an axiom in terms of minimal model features.
 Our results show that the distance-based entailment is paraconsistent, non-monotonic, cautious as the paraconsistent based on multi-valued semantics.
 We also show that the distance-based entailment is not over-skeptical in the sense that for a classically consistent KB, the distance-based entailment coincides with the classical entailment, which is missing in most existing paraconsistent semantics for DLs.
+Due to the space limitation, all proofs are omitted but they are available in an extended technical report in \cite{DBLP:journals/corr/abs-1301-2005}.

-\section{The DL-Lite Family and Features}
+\section{The DL-Lite family and features}